krisbitney/yelm-country-carvings/.junie/guidelines.md

 - Use strong passwords and JWT secrets
 - Validate all user inputs

-### Testing
+### Reminders

-- Always make sure the project builds successfully before finalizing changes
+- Always execute "bun run build" from the repo root to make sure the project builds successfully (as the last step in your plan, or before testing).